bbachorik/puppetmigration/README.md

 See included powerpoint for process flow.
 This requires both a puppet module and script.

-puppet module still in development
+puppet module not yet added to this repo